Trustpilot

 Sperm swimming away from vagina

 False: Even if it’s your first time, you use the pull-out method or you’re on your period, you can still get pregnant.
 Pregnancy occurs when a sperm fertilises an egg (and remember, ejaculation carries up to 200 million sperm).
-There’s also sperm in pre-cum which leaks during arousal so the best way to prevent pregnancy and sexually transmitted infections is by using a condom.
+There’s also sperm in pre-cum which leaks during arousal so the best way to prevent pregnancy, HIV and sexually transmitted infections is by using a condom.
 Condoms stop sperm coming into contact with the vagina, preventing any sexual fluids from being transferred.
 But what about if you’re on your period? sperm can live in the body for up to 5 days so even if you have sex during your period, you may ovulate within 5 days afterwards.

 Sex Myth: Condoms make sex less enjoyable